rjdinis-nos/cloudflare-worker-ddns/README.md

 - Node.js 16+ and npm installed
 - A Cloudflare account with a domain/zone configured
 - A DNS A record already created in Cloudflare (the worker updates existing records, it doesn't create new ones)
+  - For root domain: Create an A record with name `@` or your domain name
+  - For subdomains: Create an A record with the subdomain name (e.g., `home` for `home.example.com`)
 - Basic understanding of HTTP and command-line tools

 ## Installation